 I was telling someone about my blog and she asked me how often I intended to update it.
 My first thought: Mondays through Fridays since those are workdays.
 But then I stopped myself.
 If I’m truly living intuitively, should I force myself to set up rules to determine how spontaneous I can be?
+Intuitive people follow their inner guidance, which could change from day to day.
 Maybe – like today – I’ll feel like writing on a Saturday.
 And maybe on Tuesday I’ll feel like reading a book in the park.

 Studies have shown that everyone has an internal method of timekeeping and this inner clock controls our Circadian Rhythms or changes in mental and physical activity throughout the day.
-Some studies, such as this one from the International Journal of Value-Placed Management, suggest that the changes in our personal rhythms affect how efficient we are at different times.
+Some studies suggest that the changes in our personal rhythms affect how efficient we are at different times.
 For example, if you’re a morning person, you’ll be most efficient if you get your work done early, while afternoon and evening people will be most productive at the end of the day.

 That will be your first step in acknowledging that when it comes to your life, you really do know best.